jiscdev/analytics-udd/udd/student_id_map.md

 API endpoint name: **studentidmap**

 ## Description
 The UDD student identifier entity enables efficient processing of IDs in relation to both the UDD structures and xAPI statements.
+This further provides an extension to the core identifiers stored in the student entity.

 ## STUDENT_ID_MAP_ID
 ### Description